 - Eliminates bloating from abdomen and reduces abdominal pain.

-- Many of the spices used it are known to slow down the aging and also aid in weight loss.
+- Many of the spices used in it are known slow down the aging and also aid in weight loss.

 Most of the spice mix in Indian homes are made using Dry Whole spices.
 The spices are dried in sun for 1-2 days then lightly roasted and grind to fine powder.

-The practice of roasting dry spices to make mix, has been continued since olden times.
+The practice of dry roasting the spices to make mix, is followed since olden times.
 One reason that my elders tell me, as during those times the spices were picked up from markets, washed then sun dried.
 Any kind of moisture or humidity will give damp masala that won't stay for long.
-Also, aoasting kills any kind of worms or bugs' eggs if present.
+Also, roasting kills any kind of worms or bugs' eggs if present.

 Roasted spices are then ground to fine powder and then packed in airtight jars or bottles.
 It stays good for about 2-3 months and even longer when refrigerated.

-The recipe has been passed down from my grandmom to my mom, aunts and from them to our generation.
-We make it this way.
+The recipe has been passed down from my grand mom to my mom, aunts and from them to our generation.
+We make it this way only.

 It is mildly spiced.
 If you want a more spicier version, you can add a tsp of additional black pepper to it.

-One important thing to always keep in mind while using garam masala.
-It can make or spoil the flavor of the dish.
+One important thing about this masala is that it can make or spoil the flavor of the dish.
 Always use it in balance in curries.

 List of Spices used in Garam Masala

-You can make garam masala easily with readily available spices in your pantry.
-Most the spices are easily available in our pantry.
+You can make this masala at home easily with readily available spices in your pantry.
 In case you do not have any of the whole spices you can add powdered spices to the masala mix.

 In the recipe, I skipped long pepper, nutmeg and dried ginger (powder) as I ran out of and it was also not available at the nearby store..

 I suggest you to first try the recipe in small amount.
 It is perfect for those who like mild heat or spice.
-Then you can adjust the spices as per your preference.
+Later you can adjust the spices as per your preference.